-[5] The Consolidated Appropriations Act, 2022 (P.L.
-117-103), signed into law by President Biden on March 15, 2022, expanded the allowable uses of funds for IHEs that received funds under the HEERF (a)(2) programs (ALN 84.425L; T84.425K; 84.425L; 84.425K).
+[9] The Consolidated Appropriations Act, 2022 (P.L.
+117-103), signed into law by President Biden on March 15, 2022, expanded the allowable uses of funds for IHEs that received funds under the HEERF (a)(2) programs (ALN 84.425); T84.425K; 84.425L; 84.425M).
 Specifically, IHEs that received HEERF (a)(2) grant funds now may expend them on the acquisition of real property, renovations, or construction related to preventing, preparing for, and responding to the coronavirus.
 Before commencing any renovations, construction, or real property projects supported by HEERF (a)(2) grant funds, grantees must receive approval for the project from the Department.

-$^{\left[ 6\right] }$ Including funding to cover the cost of vaccine distribution.
+^[6] Including funding to cover the cost of vaccine distribution.

-1 Providing or subsidizing mental health resources for students who are experiencing additional mental health needs as a result of the COVID-19 pandemic, such as increasing the supply, diversity, and cultural competency of mental health providers; connecting students to care; and investing in community services and creating a culture of wellness and support.7 \$0 \$0 \$0 Conducting direct outreach to financial aid applicants about the opportunity to receive a financial aid adjustment due to the recent unemployment of a family member or independent student, or other circumstances, described in section 479A of the Higher Education Act of 1965.8 \$0 \$0 \$0 Replacing lost revenue from all sources.9 \$0 \$0 \$0 Other Uses of (a)(1) Institutional Portion funds. \$30,100 \$0 \$0 SULC Other Uses of (a)(2) or (a)(3) funds, if applicable \$0 \$57,464 \$0 SULC Quarterly Expenditures for Each Program \$30,100 \$2,102,976 \$0 Total of Quarterly Expenditures \$2,133,076
+Providing or subsidizing mental health resources for students who are experiencing additional mental health needs as a result of the COVID-19 pandemic, such as increasing the supply, diversity, and cultural competency of mental health providers; connecting students to care; and investing in community services and creating a culture of wellness and support.7 so \$0 ŝo Conducting direct outreach to financial aid applicants about the opportunity to receive a financial aid adjustment due to the recent unemployment of a family member or independent student, or other circumstances, described in section 479A of the Higher Education Act of 1965.8 \$0 ŝo \$0 Replacing lost revenue from all sources.9 \$0 \$0 \$0 Other Uses of (a)(1) Institutional Portion funds. \$0 \$0 \$0 Other Uses of (a)(2) or (a)(3) funds, if applicable \$513,216 \$7,797 \$0 SULC - Other Uses Quarterly Expenditures for Each Program \$513,216 \$487,665 \$0 Total of Quarterly Expenditures \$1,000,881

-7 Note: Section 2003(5)(8) of the American Rescue Plan (ARP) requires that an institution use a portion of funds received under such Act to conduct direct outreach to financial aid applicants about the opportunity to receive a financial aid adjustment due to the recent unemployment of a family member or independent student, or other circumstances, described in section 479A of the Higher Education Act of 1965 (20 U.S.C.
-1087HL).
-Institutions do not need to report an expense under this category every quarter but must do so at least once during the life of their HEERF grants.
-Please see the HEERF RAP FAQs for more information.
-8 Please incerted additional in this line.
-Note: Section 2003(5)(A) of the ABP requires that an institution use a portion of funds received under such act to implement evidence-based practices to monitor and suppress coronavirus in accordance with public health guidelines.
-Institutions do not need to report an expense under this category every quarter but must do so at least once during the life of their HEERF grants.
-Please the dot accine distribution in this line.
-Note: Section 2003(5)(A) of the ABP requires that an institution use a portion of funds received under such act to implement evidence-based practices to monitor and suppress coronavirus in accordance with public health guidelines.
-Institutions do not need to report an expense under this category every quarter but must do so at least once during the HEERF ARP FAQs for more information.
-9 Please see the HEERF ARD FAQs for more information.
-9 Please see the HEERF ARD FAQs for more information.
+7 Note: Section 2003[5](8) of the American Rescue Plan (ARP) requires that an institution use a portion of funds received under such Act to conduct direct outreach to financial aid applicants about the opportunity to receive a financial aid adjustment due to the recent unemployment of a family member or independent student, or other circumstances, described in section 479A of the Higher Education Act of 1965 (20 U.S.C.
+1087tt).
+Institutions do not need to report an expense under this category every quarter but must do so at least once during the life of their HEER grant.
+Please see the HEER FARP FAG' for more information.
+B Please include funding provided control of that received under such Act to implement evidence-based practices to monitor and suppress coronavirus in accordance with public health guidelines.
+Institutions do not need to report an expense under this category every quarter but must do so at least once during the life of their HEER FARP FAG.
+For more information.
+9 Please see the Department's HEER Lost Revenue FAGs (March 19, 2021) for more information regarding what may be appropriately included in an estimate of lost revenue.